nushell/nushell.github.io/book/modules/creating_modules.md

 1. With `export module`: Exports (a) the submodule and (b) its definitions as members of the submodule
 2. With `export use`: Exports (a) the submodule and (b) its definitions as members of the parent module

-To demonstrate the difference, let's add to our `increment` example by:

-- Adding a new `range-into-list` module and command
+To demonstrate the difference, let's create a new `my-utils` module, with our `increment` example as a submodule.
+Additionally, we'll create a new `range-into-list` command in its own submodule.
-- Creating a new parent module `my-utils` with `increment` and `range-into-list` as its submodules

 1. Create a directory for the new `my-utils` and move the `increment.nu` into it